everstake/staking-sdk-js/README.md

 // Initialize SDK
 const everstake = new StakingSDK({id: 'staking-sdk'});

-// To open the popup, use the 'open' method with an array of StakingUserCoin type: everstake.open([
+// To open the popup, use the 'open' method with an array of UserCoin type: everstake.open([
   {
     symbol: 'XTZ',